hnguyen094/reality_hack_audio_vis/README.md

 attempts to get the volume for each frame and displays 8 past frames on the led matrix -- each column being a frame, and each frame showing its volume.
 It might be easier for you to see it yourself.

+## TODOs
 I refactored a little bit, but it could use some additional performance enhancements and commenting.

+In addition, it could use a filter/curve remapping to make the audio more reactive in the relevant voice ranges.
+The frame rate could also be tweaked to be dynamic and adjust to changing network conditions.

 ## Credits
 The project is heavily based on the work done at https://github.com/scottlawsonbc/audio-reactive-led-strip/blob/master/python/visualization.py